Canela Cox: 2005–present

-In 2005, Canela was featured as a background vocalist for the soundtrack to Coach Carter.
-Canela was also featured on rapper, Ak'Sent's "Pick Up" the following year.
-Though the single failed to chart, it became an online success for both Canela & Ak'Sent.
+In 2005, Cox was featured as a background vocalist for the soundtrack to Coach Carter.
+Cox was also featured on rapper Ak'Sent's "Pick Up" the following year.
+Though the single failed to chart, it became an online success for both Cox & Ak'Sent.

-Months following Canela's success, she provided vocals for Disney Channel Soundtracks for High School Musical 2, The Proud Family, Jump In, & Cheetah Girls 2.
+Months following Cox's success with "Pick Up", she provided vocals for numerous Disney Channel soundtracks: High School Musical 2; The Proud Family, Jump In; and Cheetah Girls 2.

-In 2006, Canela joined pop band, Anything but Monday; the group was featured in the reality show "30 Days 'til I'm Famous" and has yet to release a debut album which has been delayed several times.
+In 2006, Cox joined pop band, Anything but Monday; the group was featured in the reality show "30 Days 'til I'm Famous".
+The group's debut album has faced several delays and has yet to be released as of 2025.

-In 2007, it was announced that Canela had rejoined her former Indie label, Monopoly Records.
+In 2007, it was announced that Cox had rejoined her former indie label, Monopoly Records.

-That same year, she began recording new material for her new album.
-She released the buzz single, "I'll C U Later" in early 2007, and went on to release two more ("I Want U for Me" & "Kiss 'N Tell") a year later.
+That same year, Cox began recording new material for her new album.
+She released the buzz single, "I'll C U Later" in early 2007, and went on to release two more — "I Want U for Me" and "Kiss 'N Tell" — a year later.

-Currently, Canela is still recording for the album, and is writing for several artists, as well as performing numerous demo tracks for other artists.
+Currently, Cox is still recording for the album, alongside writing and recording demo tracks for several other artists.